fox-one/docs.pando.im/developer/lake/guide/using-sdk.md

 ## Get the multisig group information

-When you perform operations at Pando Lake, such as swapping crypto, adding liquidity, removing liquidity, you must create multisig transactions and interact with Mixin Network.
+When you perform operations at Pando Lake, such as swapping crypto, adding liquidity, and removing liquidity, you must create multisig transactions and interact with Mixin Network.

 The participants of each multisig are also the members of MTG.
-So please read them first and save them for later using.
+So please read them first and save them for later use.

 ```go
 ctx := context.TODO()